Neutrinet/scripts/ipv4/README.md

 ### free_ips_from_list.py

-This script free IPv4 addresses.
+This script frees IPv4 addresses.
 It takes a CSV file as an input, connects to the `ispng` database, and free the IPs listed in the CSV file.

 ```bash